HL7/v2-to-fhir/input/pagecontent/mapping_guidelines.md

 The mappings for this round of review are documented and published using a spreadsheet style format.
 This format allows for easy, side-by-side editing and review of from=to mappings with supporting information.
 At the same time, the content must be computable enabling a mapping engine to ingest the mappings to populate their base mappings for subsequent refinement.

 To this end, the infrastructure is based on a number of FHIR ConceptMap profiles to capture the relevant data for message structure, segment, data type, and vocabulary mappings.
-Until such time that tools are available to directly edit the ConceptMaps, Google Spreadsheets are used to capture the mappings and populate the ConceptMaps in gitHub at regular intervals.
+Until such time that tools are available to directly edit the ConceptMaps, Google Spreadsheets are used to capture the mappings and populate the ConceptMaps in GitHub at regular intervals.
 Regardless of the tools used, as the displayed format will be spreadsheet style, we refer to the mappings as mapping spreadsheets.

 The following provides a review for each of the types of spreadsheets the mapping and supporting information capture.